 - Discover the area's beautiful beaches and parklands

 How to get there

-Top things to do in Palm Beach
+Things to do and top attractions in Palm Beach

 Barrenjoey Head looms over the northern end of Palm Beach and is home to the historic Barrenjoey Lighthouse and lightkeeper’s cottages.
-Take the easy 800 metre (0.5 mile) access trail to the top for panoramic views over Ku-ring-gai Chase National Park, Broken Bay and the Central Coast.
+Take the easy 800-metre (0.5-mile) access trail to the top for panoramic views over Ku-ring-gai Chase National Park, Broken Bay and the Central Coast.
 In Palm Beach you can also try the Beach to Bay walk, which connects four reserves including Hordern Park, Wiltshire Park, McKay Reserve and Dark Gully Park.
 It's a pleasant walk with abundant native Australian animals and plants, including rare spotted gum trees.
-Avid walkers can also take the 100 kilometre (62 mile) trail from Barrenjoey to the Royal National Park in Sydney’s south along Sydney’s Great Coastal Walk.
+Avid walkers can also take the 100-kilometre (62-mile) trail from Barrenjoey to the Royal National Park in Sydney’s south along Sydney’s Great Coastal Walk.

 Leave Sydney early to enjoy breakfast at the stunning Boathouse Palm Beach.
 Each weekend Sydneysiders make the pilgrimage up north to tuck into its delicious fare, served on the waterfront deck of the original Barrenjoey Boathouse.
 Views don’t get much better than this.
 The food is fresh and delicious, with fruit boards, green veggie bowls and croissant French toast.
 Nearby award-winning restaurant Jonah’s serves contemporary Australian cuisine with an Italian bent.
 The menu has a strong emphasis on seafood, complemented by a 1500-strong wine list.
 Jonah’s also offers 11 well-appointed rooms should you want to stay the night.